-The provisions of this Ordinance shall augment the City's normal and customary procedure for administering its contracts (A) and economic development assistance programs.
-The Mayor shall designate a City Compliance Official (CCO) as the City agency and/or individual with primary responsibility for administering, implementing and enforcing this Ordinance, including coordinating and ensuring effective compliance by all City-affiliated agencies, provided that the CCO shall not be the St. Louis Development Corporation.
-The CCO shall promulgate implementing rules, regulations, forms, bid and contract provisions, and other materials, as appropriate, consistent with this Ordinance, which shall be binding on City agencies, Contractors, CFAR's, employees, and all other parties affected by this Ordinance.
-Subject to the requirements of this Ordinance, the rules and regulations shall establish procedures for monitoring the operations of Contractors and CFAR's, and their covered subcontractors and tenants, to ensure compliance with this Ordinance, and shall establish procedures for regular review of payroll records and investigation and resolution of specific concerns or complaints about the employment practices of Contractors and CFAR's, and their covered subcontractors and tenants.
-The rules and regulations shall require Contractors, CFAR's and their covered subcontractors and tenants to submit reports to the City at least annually identifying: their covered employees and the wages and benefits that they are paid; and the number of employees based at the site that is performing the service contract or receiving the financial assistance that are paid less than the living wage and a brief explanation of why they are believed not to be covered by this Ordinance.
-Where the CCO deems appropriate or necessary, the implementing rules and regulations may include interpretive or legislative rules and regulations that explain and clarify the substantive requirements of this Ordinance.
+A. The provisions of this chapter shall augment the City's normal and customary procedure for administering its contracts and economic development assistance programs.
+The Mayor shall designate a City Compliance Official (CCO) as the City agency and/or individual with primary responsibility for administering, implementing and enforcing this chapter, including coordinating and ensuring effective compliance by all City-affiliated agencies, provided that the CCO shall not be the St. Louis Development Corporation.
+The CCO shall promulgate implementing rules, regulations, forms, bid and contract provisions, and other materials, as appropriate, consistent with this chapter, which shall be binding on City agencies, contractors, CFARs, employees, and all other parties affected by this chapter.
+Subject to the requirements of this chapter, the rules and regulations shall establish procedures for monitoring the operations of contractors and CFARs, and their covered subcontractors and tenants, to ensure compliance with this chapter, and shall establish procedures for regular review of payroll records and investigation and resolution of specific concerns or complaints about the employment practices of contractors and CFARs, and their covered subcontractors and tenants.
+The rules and regulations shall require contractors, CFARs and their covered subcontractors and tenants to submit reports to the City at least annually identifying: their covered employees and the wages and benefits that they are paid; and the number of employees based at the site that is performing the service contract or receiving the financial assistance that are paid less than the living wage and a brief explanation of why they are believed not to be covered by this chapter.
+Where the CCO deems appropriate or necessary, the implementing rules and regulations may include interpretive or legislative rules and regulations that explain and clarify the substantive requirements of this chapter.
 Implementing rules, regulations, forms, bid and contract provisions, and other materials promulgated by the CCO shall be subject to public hearing, and to review and comment by the Board of Aldermen, before they take effect.
 Upon receipt of said materials, the Board of Aldermen shall have sixty (60) days to make such review and comment.
 Where the CCO deems appropriate, and to the extent permitted by law, the CCO may assign its authority over any particular implementation function to another body, agency, or individual.
-Such rules or regulations shall have the force and effect of law and may be relied on by Contractors and CFAR's and other parties in order to determine their obligations under this Ordinance.
-By April 1st of each year, the CCO shall make available to the public and submit to the Board of Aldermen annual reports on the implementation and enforcement of this Ordinance during the preceding calendar year.
+Such rules or regulations shall have the force and effect of law and may be relied on by contractors and CFARs and other parties in order to determine their obligations under this chapter.
+By April 1 of each year, the CCO shall make available to the public and submit to the Board of Aldermen annual reports on the implementation and enforcement of this chapter during the preceding calendar year.